sanying123/documentation/using-the-api/reference.md

 POST `/api/v3/public/orgs/{organization id}/vulnerabilities/`

-The result returns vulnerabilities with the following criteria
+The result returns vulnerabilities with the following criteria:

 * Belonging to the latest analyzed version of any app
 * Of any severity